oscarjackpiastri/oscarjackpiastri/README.md

 </details>

 i have a life and dont have time for petty internet discourse :). busy with college<br>
-i don't usually follow back. ask for my discord if you want to stay in contact.
+i don't usually follow back spam alts. ask for my discord if you want to stay in contact.
 </p>